 Poppy Tooker is a native New Orleanian who has spent her life immersed in the vibrant colors and flavors of her state.

-As a culinary activist, Poppy has been instrumental in reviving endangered local foods such as Creole cream cheese and rice calas (click for recipes).
-As a leader and a friend, she was a key element in the success of the Crescent City Farmers Market, and even wrote the book!
+As a culinary activist, Poppy has been instrumental in reviving endangered local foods, such as Creole cream cheese and rice calas (click for recipes).
+As a leader and a friend, she was a key element in the success of the Crescent City Farmers Market.
 In 2007, Poppy authored the Crescent City Farmers Market Cookbook which was given the Eula Mae Dore Tabasco Award for its historical and cultural content.

-Visitors and locals alike savor the opportunity to enjoy many speaking engagements and culinary demonstrations which tie together her passion for the delicious history and recipes of Louisiana’s foods.
-For upcoming appearances, click here.
-To book Poppy as a speaker, click here.
+Visitors and locals alike savor the opportunity to enjoy Poppy’s speaking engagements and culinary demonstrations, which tie together delicious history with original recipes.

 She’s a cultural ambassador on a mission.
 In fact, you can call it destiny.
 “It has been my lifelong dream to bring my great-grandmother’s favorite saying to life.
 When I was a little girl, she would never tell me to clean my plate.
-Instead, she’d say “Poppy, eat it to save it!”
-This became her life’s mantra, and fueled her desire to work as a culinary activist promoting and preserving food culture and history while safe guarding the planet’s bio-diversity.
+Instead, she’d say 'Poppy, eat it to save it!'”
+This became her life’s mantra, and fueled her desire to work as a culinary activist promoting and preserving food culture and history, while safe-guarding the planet’s bio-diversity.
 Poppy brought her motto to life through a television pilot, Eat It To Save It!
-For a taste, click here.

 Poppy founded the Slow Food New Orleans Chapter in 1999 creating one of the first 10 chapters in the United States.
 She was selected to serve as an International Governor with the movement.
 Following Hurricane Katrina, Slow Food founder Carlo Petrini awarded Poppy with its first ever leadership award.